imanup/unboundprep-blog/_posts/2017-06-08-india-cashless.md

 ---
 layout: post
-title:      India should become world’s first cashless country!
+title: India should become world’s 1st cashless country!
+summary: >-
-summary:    Tax evasion has been a hot-button political issue in India for at least a decade.
+  Tax evasion has been a hot-button political issue in India for at least a decade.
 In a bid to evade taxes, many Indians deposit their money in illegal offshore accounts.
 In this regard, an investigative team of retired judges appointed by the government handed in the fifth of its reports recently.
-categories:
+categories: null
 author: Anushka Varma
+published: true
 ---

 Tax evasion has been a hot-button political issue in India for at least a decade.
 In a bid to evade taxes, many Indians deposit their money in illegal offshore accounts.
 In this regard, an investigative team of retired judges appointed by the government handed in the fifth of its reports recently.